GuilinDev/peerReviewAlgo/Ning Solutions/bq.md

 But if they want me to take the lead, I’ll do my best not to disappoint.
 The key for me is being flexible to meet the demands of my current work environment.

-## What’s the Riskiest Thing You’ve Done in Your Career?
+## What’s the riskiest Thing You’ve Done in Your Career?
 Risk depends on how we define it.
 What might be risky for me may be normal or conservative for you.
 While I’m not one for unnecessary risks, I appreciate calculated risks that push the limits of what’s possible.